 Ecommerce fraud is a significant issue that both large and small companies often suffer.
-In 2016, fraud increased to 33% compared to 2015 according to Experian data.
+In 2016, fraud increased to 33% compared to 2015 according to Experian data.1

-As businesses race to capture more online sales, fraud prevention teams and companies are turning to web analytics data, such as behavioral data, but these same fraud prevention teams and companies are struggling with how to abstract meaningful insights that can be leveraged in their current fraud prevention platforms.
+As businesses race to capture more online sales, fraud prevention teams and companies are turning to web analytics data, such as behavioral data, but these same fraud prevention teams and companies are struggling with how to abstract meaningful insights that can be implemented into their current fraud strategy and fraud prevention platforms.

 How behavioral analytics detects fraud:

 The analytics system analyzes the repository of data which are used to detect patterns, anomalous behavior, and other intent signals that can provide actionable insights into both legitimate and fraudulent transactions.

 Have you optimized your use of behavioral analytics for real-time fraud prevention?

 Although Pageview analytics continue to be a valuable tool for ecommerce marketing departments, fraud prevention teams and companies have been limited in their ability to provide insight and actionable data.
 Moreover, they are not technically positioned to create rich features which can be leveraged in machine learning and statistical models.

 Fraudsters can and will exploit weaknesses which is why most companies turn to fraud prevention providers, having the expectation that their technology is outpacing that of the criminals perpetrating the fraud.
 It is important for businesses to partner with a provider that has the ability to identify and react to untapped data sources such as behavioral analytics.